flightaware/swift-tcl/README.md

 * `var val: UnsafeMutablePointer<TclObj> = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

 Get a variable or array element out of the Tcl interpreter and return it as a Tcl\_Obj \*.
+This is internal and you shouldn't really ever need it.

 * `var val: TclObj? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`